erik-norlin/Fourier-Neural-Operator/README.md

 # Fourier-Neural-Operator

 ### Aim of this project ###
-This has been a smaller scientific group project where we were given the task to implement ...

-Fourier Neural Operator For Parametric Partial Differential Equations
+This has been a smaller scientific group project about investigating the resolution invariance of a fourier neural opeartor (FNO) predicting Navier-Stokes dynamics.
+The project is based on the paper [Fourier Neural Operator For Parametric Partial Differential Equations](https://arxiv.org/pdf/2010.08895.pdf) by Zongyi Li et al. (2021)